backdrop-contrib/slick/README.txt

 - If you are customizing template files, or theme functions, be sure to re-check against the latest.

+- Be sure Slick release is similar, or later than Blazy.

 KNOWN ISSUES
 --------------------------------------------------------------------------------